 Service Animals

-- Is the service animal required because of a disability?
+1. Is the service animal required because of a disability?

 The work or task a service animal has been trained to perform must be directly related to the person’s disability.
 Service animals are allowed in all areas where the general public is allowed.
-The service animal must be under the control of the person with a disability at all times and must be housebroken.
-The owner is responsible for the well-being and cleanliness of his/her service animal.
+The service animal must be under the control of the person with a disability at all times.
+The individual may do this on his or her own or with the assistance of family, friends, volunteers, or service providers.
+The owner is responsible for the well-being and hygiene of his/her service animal.
 The owner is also responsible for the removal of animal waste and maintaining clean conditions for the service animal.
-The service animal must be harnessed, leashed, or tethered unless the services or task provided would be impeded.
+The service animal must be harnessed, leashed, or tethered unless the services or task(s) provided would be impeded; in that case, the person may use signals or voice commands to maintain control of the service animal.

 Support Animals

-Student’s requesting to have a support animal residing in the dorms must register the animal with the ADA Office and provide medical documentation of a disability which also describes the assistance the animal provides for this type of accommodation.
-Any student requesting the presence of a support animal in a dorm room must make the request no later than 30 days before rooms are assigned before each semester.
-All documentation will be reviewed by the ADA Office, the Vice President for Students, and the Auxiliary Director.
+Student requesting to have a support animal residing in the dorms must register the animal with the ADA Office and provide information from a licensed health care professional regarding the student’s disability; the disability-related need for the animal as it relates to the prescribed treatment plan; the provider’s professional relationship with that student, involving the provision of health care or disability-related services; and the type of animal(s) for which the reasonable accommodation is sought.
+Any student requesting the presence of an emotional support animal in a dorm room must make the request no later than 30 days before rooms are assigned before each semester.
+All documentation will be reviewed by the ADA Office, the Dean of Students, and the Auxiliary Director.

 Once a determination is made, the student will be notified and will coordinate a plan with the Auxiliary Director for proper care and control of the animal.
-The student must complete an “Application to Utilize Service or Support Animal in Campus Housing” and sign a form acknowledging that he/she has read, understands and agrees to the policies and procedures established by Wallace State Community College for maintaining an animal in the dorm.
+The student must complete an “Application to Utilize Service or Support Animal in Campus Housing” and sign a form acknowledging that he/she has read, understands, and agrees to the policies and procedures established by Wallace State Community College for maintaining an animal in the dorm.
 If the student does not comply with the policies and procedures, the College has the right to remove the animal from campus housing at the student’s expense.

 Policies and Procedures for Utilizing a Service or Support Animal in Campus Housing